Caster: Coding a Topology

 Modules are a Terraform construct:

-A module is a container for multiple resources that are used together.
-Modules can be used to create lightweight abstractions, so that you can describe your infrastructure in terms of its architecture, rather than directly in terms of physical objects.
+A module is a container for multiple resources used together.
+Modules create lightweight abstractions, so you can describe your infrastructure in terms of its architecture, rather than directly in terms of physical objects.

-Modules are very powerful and allow for complex configurations to be made simpler and more easily shared and used.
+Modules are very powerful and make complex configurations simpler and more easily shared and used.
 A module takes any Terraform configuration consisting of any number of resources and turns it into a single block, exposing required and/or optional variables.
 Some examples include:

 -